 - kidney failure

-- lung damage (caused by severe infection)
+- lung damage caused by severe infection

 - high altitude exposure

-- illicit drug use and/or drug overdose
+- drug misuse or overdose

-- lung damage (caused by inhalation of toxins)
+- lung damage caused by inhalation of toxins

 - severe trauma